A retention policy defines how long and under which retention type your data should be stored in a repository.

 Each version of an item can have its own restore points.
 The restore points of items are removed as soon as they are out of the retention coverage.
 Once the latest available restore point is removed, the parent item of such a restore point will be removed as well.

-Once the latest restore point is out of the retention scope and, therefore, can safely be removed, the item A — the parent item of the latest restore point A2 — will be removed as well (Figure 2).
+Once the latest restore point is out of the retention scope and, therefore, can safely be removed, the item A — the parent item of the latest restore point A2 — will be removed as well (Example 2).

 Backup Job Idleness